 Your MPI library and scheduler will have a command for launching MPI programs—it’s usually something like mpirun, mpiexec, or srun.
-This is the command you use to launch the gchp executable that is in your run directory.
-You’ll need to refer to your system’s documentation for specific instructions on running MPI programs, but generally it looks something like this:
+This is the command that you will use to launch the gchp executable.
+You’ll have to refer to your system’s documentation for specific instructions on running MPI programs, but generally it looks something like this:

 $ mpirun -np 6 ./gchp # example of running GCHP with 6 slots with OpenMPI

 It’s recommended you run GCHP as a batch job.
-This means that you will write a script that runs GCHP, and then you will submit that script to your scheduler.
+This means that you write a (bash) script that runs your GCHP simulation, and then you submit that script to your scheduler (SLURM, LSF, etc.).

 When GCHP runs, partially or to completion, it generates several files including